 A founder of Fiji's main opposition party has died after a long illness.

-Pio Tabaiwalu was one of five candidates contesting the Social Democratic Liberal Party (SODELPA) leader's position to be announced at the party's AGM next month.
+Pio Tabaiwalu was one of five candidates contesting the Social Democratic Liberal Party leader's position to be announced at SODELPA's AGM next month.

 SODELPA president Ratu Epenisa Cakobau announced Mr Tabaiwalu's death on Wednesday.

 Ratu Epenisa said Tabaiwalu stood with principles, a man of wisdom and was very articulate.

 He said traditional protocols are being observed and funeral arrangements had started

 Tabaiwalu hailed from Serua and had studied in Fiji and the United Kingdom.